-Here’s a little secret most northerners know well: When the words “fun, free, and cross country ski” are strung together, good times are sure to be brewing.
-MyNorth checked in with some of the area’s conservancy folks to find some of the best spots to nordic ski, snowshoe, or just hike in a pair of big boots.
+Here’s a little secret: When the words “fun, free and cross-country ski” are strung together, good times are sure to be brewing.
+We checked in with some of the area’s conservancy folks to find some of the best ski trails in Northern Michigan—open to snowshoers, too!

 Little Traverse Conservancy

-Goodhart Farms: Right now, fields surrounding the woods of this 595-acre preserve seem to tuck the world in with white blankets of snow.
+Goodhart Farms: Right now, fields surrounding the woods of this 685-acre preserve seem to tuck the world in with white blankets of snow.
 Located roughly 12 miles north of Harbor Springs, skiers and snowshoers will find the luxury of plowed parking at the trailhead.
-Several loop options on the 5.2 miles of groomed trails include plenty of flats and small rollers for beginners, and a couple of “you’ve been warned” marked steeps for dare devils (or fools—er, athletes– who want serious uphill exercise). www.landtrust.org
+Four parking areas are available offering access to 7.5 miles of marked trails (3.5 miles are groomed in winter) ideal for snowshoeing and cross-country skiing.
+Several loop options include plenty of flats and small rollers for beginners, and a couple of “you’ve been warned” marked steeps for daredevils (or fools—er, athletes—who want serious uphill exercise).

 Charles A. Ransom Preserve

-Calling all trailbreakers: we’ve found your slice of heaven.
+Charles A. Ransom Preserve: Calling all trailblazers!
+We’ve found your slice of heaven.
 An 80-acre parcel of land south of Petoskey that boasts spectacular views of Lake Charlevoix, the Leelanau Peninsula, North Manitou Island, the Fox Islands and Beaver Island (whew!
 That’s a lot of viewing) is also a wildly fun place to cut through the snow.
 While the hills are more welcoming to advanced skiers who like drops in altitude without the guide of a groomer, anyone can strap on snowshoes and enjoy vistas the bare forest gives.

 Grand Traverse Regional Land Conservancy

-Arcadia Dunes: City slickers don’t have to travel far to disappear into the 3,000-acre preserve south of Benzonia that is home to 15-miles of trails, including a 10-mile loop.
+Arcadia Dunes: City slickers don’t have to travel far to disappear into the 3,600-acre preserve south of Benzonia that is home to more than 15 miles of trails, including a 10-mile loop.
 Looking for a little more education on your adventure?
-The Conservancy is offering guided snowshoe hikes up Mt.
-Baldy every Saturday in February. www.gtrlc.org
+The Conservancy is offering guided winter hikes most Saturdays in January and February (schedule).

-Cosner & Bennett-Barnes Nature Preserves: Hugging the Antrim/Charlevoix county line, this 131-acre spot offers two little loops and ample parking for those looking for a quick dose of fresh air.
-It’s a great spot to seek out signs of wildlife, and snowshoe rental (and a February Folklore Movie Festival) can be found at neighboring Wagbo Farm and Education Center.
+Cosner & Bennett-Barnes Nature Preserves: Hugging the Antrim/Charlevoix county line, this 135-acre spot offers two little loops and ample parking for those looking for a quick dose of fresh air.
+A .4-mile loop traverses an old field and a .8-mile loop crosses several bridges and boardwalks while passing through swamp, hardwood forest and Bennett Creek.